ng256/Tools/readme.md

 This collection contains various code snippets designed for software development and security research.
 Each tool has a unique purpose and is implemented to enhance productivity and help solve problems.

 # Overview
-This repository contains a set of tools implemented in C#, focusing on functionalities such as:
+This repository contains a set of tools implemented in C#, C++ and Python, focusing on functionalities such as:

 - File Manipulation;
 - Data Encryption/Decryption;